 - Kidney problems

-Saxenda, manufactured by Novo Nordisk, was initially used as a drug to treat type-2 diabetes and received approval from the Food and Drug Administration in 2014 as a weight-loss medication due to the side effects.
-Researchers found that it could be used for patients suffering with obesity or those who had weight-related complications, such as high blood pressure.
+Saxenda, manufactured by Novo Nordisk, was initially used as a drug to treat type-2 diabetes and received approval from the FDA in 2014 as a weight-loss medication due to the side effects.
+Researchers found that it could be used for patients suffering from obesity or those who had weight-related complications, such as high blood pressure.
 It’s appeal to many people around the globe for a quick-fix for weight loss has made it a highly sought out drug.